bitwarden/help/_articles/providers/providers.md

 ## What are Providers?

-Providers are Vault-administration entities that allow Managed Service Providers (MSPs), Resellers, and other businesses to create and manage [Client Organizations](#client-organizations) for individual business customers.
+Providers are administration entities that allow Managed Service Providers (MSPs), Resellers, and other businesses to create and manage [Client Organizations](#client-organizations) for individual business customers.

 [Service Users]({{site.baseurl}}/article/provider-users/#user-types) are Provider-specific users that can fully administer Organizations on behalf of their customers.
 With full access to each Client Organization from the **Provider Portal**, Providers can seamlessly protect and support customers while allowing them to focus on critical day-to-day operations.